POTTER COUNTY JAIL, TX

 Visitation

-Potter County Jail assigns visitation days based on the first letter of the inmate's last name: A–D Monday, E–J Tuesday, K–N Wednesday, O–R Thursday, and S–Z Friday.
-Hours run Monday–Friday, 8:30AM–11:30AM and 6:30PM–9:30PM.
+Visitation at Potter County Jail is assigned one day per week based on the first letter of the inmate's last name: A–D Monday, E–J Tuesday, K–N Wednesday, O–R Thursday, and S–Z Friday.
+Hours run Monday through Friday from 8:30AM to 11:30AM and 6:30PM to 9:30PM.
 Registration opens 15 minutes before each session.
-Inmates can receive two 20‑minute, non‑contact visits per calendar week (Sunday–Saturday).
-Each visit is limited to two adults, or one adult with children under sixteen.
-Bring a valid photo ID and follow the dress code.
-Cell phones, purses, strollers, and glass baby bottles aren't allowed inside.
-Special or emergency visits need supervisor approval, and visits may be restricted for security reasons.
+Each inmate can have two in-person, non-contact visits per calendar week (Sunday to Saturday), with each visit limited to 20 minutes.
+Only two adults may visit at a time, or one adult with children under sixteen.
+Bring approved photo ID, follow the dress code, and leave phones, purses, strollers, toys, and glass baby bottles outside.
+Special visits require supervisor approval and may be limited for security or operational reasons.

 Read full guide